AdaCore/learn/courses/advanced-ada/chapters/typing.rst

 Note that we're now using both bottom-up and top-down overload resolution:
 :ada:`Sequence'` determines which :ada:`Empty` is meant (top down) and which :ada:`Print` is meant (bottom up).
-You can qualify an expression, even if it is not ambiguous according to Ada rules --- you might want to clarify the type because it might be ambiguous for human readers.
+You can qualify an expression, even if it is not ambiguous according to Ada rules |mdash| you might want to clarify the type because it might be ambiguous for human readers.

 Of course, you could instead resolve the :ada:`Print (Empty)` example by modifying the source code so the names are unique, as in the earlier